Skip to main content

 • AG + DA enforcement; no private right of action

-Where your data leaks from in Colorado
+Where does your data leak from in Colorado?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Colorado:

 • Denver, El Paso County property records